-In the above topology, the S-E link is no longer on any of the shortest paths from N to R3, E, and D1.
-Hence, R3, E, and D1 are also included in both the extended P-space and the Q-space of E (with respect to the S-E link).
-Table 2 shows all possible primary and R-LFA alternate paths via PQ-node R3 for each destination reachable through the S-E link in the above topology.
-The R-LFA alternate paths via PQ-node R2 remain the same as in Table 1.
+In the above topology, the S-E link is no more on any of the shortest paths from N to R3, E and D1.
+Hence R3, E and D1 are also included in both the Extended-P space and Q space of E (w.r.t S-E link).
+Table 2 below, shows all possible primary and R-LFA alternate paths via PQ-node R3, for each destination reachable through the S-E link in the above topology.
+The R-LFA alternate paths via PQ-node R2 remains same as in Table 1.